gosling-lang/gosling-docs/Documentation.md

 ## Visual Channels of Mark
-The visual appearance of a mark is controlled by a set of visual channels (e.g., size, position, color hue).
-One visual channel can be either binded with a data field or assigned a constant value.
+The visual appearance of a mark is controlled by a set of visual channels (e.g., size, position, and color).
+One visual channel can be bound with either a data field or just a constant value.

 ```javascript
 // an example configuration for a line chart (x and y are encoded)